I’m a designer, researcher and strategist.

 understanding people, from broad patterns to deep details.

-making sense of ambiguity, visualizing messy concepts, and translating fuzzy insights.
+making sense of ambiguity, visualizing messy concepts, and translating insights.

 facilitating generative workshops and empowering people to design for themselves.